MTCH INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Match Group, Inc. Investors With Substantial Losses Have Opportunity To Lead Cla...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Match securities between May 02, 2023 and November 06, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/MTCH.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Match securities between May 02, 2023 and November 06, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/MTCH.

 Case Details